2022 Islington London Borough Council election

 The 2022 Islington London Borough Council election took place on 5 May 2022.
-All 51 members of Islington London Borough Council were be elected.
+All 51 members of Islington London Borough Council were to be elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its control of the council, winning 47 out of the 48 seats with the Green Party providing the only opposition councillor, Caroline Russell.
 The 2022 election took place under new election boundaries, with an increase in the number of councillors to 51.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Islington has been under Labour control, Conservative control, Liberal Democrat control, Social Democratic Party control and no overall control.
 Labour most recently gained control of the council in the 2010 election, winning 35 seats to the Liberal Democrats' 13 seats.
 The Liberal Democrats lost all their remaining seats in the 2014 election, with Labour winning 47 and the Green Party's Caroline Russell winning a single seat in Highbury East.
 In the most recent election in 2018, Labour held their 47 seats with 60.6% of the vote across the borough while Russell held her seat for the Green Party, with the Greens winning 16.4% of the vote across the borough.
 The Liberal Democrats won 12.3% of the vote and the Conservatives won 9.7% of the vote, but neither won any seats.